jefferis/gold_trainingsubset_79_all/README.md

-1. manual, gold standard reconstructions originally available [here](https://github.com/BigNeuron/docs/wiki/Neuron-Annotation-Data)
+1. manual, gold standard reconstructions originally available [here](https://github.com/BigNeuron/docs/wiki/Neuron-Annotation-Data) their filenames start with prefix "00".
-2. Automated reconstructions from up to 43 tools (including variants/updates of the same tool)
+2. Automated reconstructions from up to 44 tools (including variants/updates of the same tool).
+They are ordered (the number prefix in the filenames) by increasing average neuron distance (calculated from Vaa3D) to the gold standard reconstructions.
+"01" indicates the reconstrcution that is closest to the ground truth (by the metric).

 These were collated by Xiaoxiao Liu at the time of the [BigNeuron Analysis Hackathon at Imperial College](https://github.com/BigNeuron/docs/wiki/BigNeuron-Imperial-Discussion-Notes)